bonitasoft/bonita-doc/md/transitions.md

 # Transitions

-This page explains how transitions connect all objects permitting the sequence flow to execute from start to end.
+Transitions connect all objects permitting the sequence flow to execute from start to end.

 ## Overview